-It is sad that most travelers tend to pass through Casablanca or when they are taking a connection flight to another destination or catching a train.
+It is said that most travelers tend to pass through Casablanca or when they are taking a connecting flight to another destination or catching a train.
 However, this sprawling city deserves to be given much more time as it has more to offer than catch the eye.
-It is true that it could be less exotic compared to other city in Morocco but the truth is that it is the cultural, economical and administrative capital of the country.
+It could indeed be less exotic compared to other cities in Morocco but the truth is that it is the cultural, economic, and administrative capital of the country.
 As such, it represents morocco in every possible way.
-This is the city where Moroccan money is made; it is the home to some of the most renowned fashion designers; has some of the best art galleries and it is a major industrial centre.
+This is the city where Moroccan money is made; it is the home to some of the most renowned fashion designers; it has some of the best art galleries and it is a major industrial center.
 As such, the old city of Morocco that used to be a pirate’s capital has made notable achievements and has a lot of wealth to show off.

-The Shrine of Sidi Abderrahman is another site worthy exploration in the city and the beautiful walls gives a great view of the city as you take a stroll along the beach.
-Other key attractions are such as Mahkama du Pacha and near a century old Central Post Office depicting excellent mosaics and a lovely architecture.
+The Shrine of Sidi Abderrahman is another site worthy exploration in the city and the beautiful walls give a great view of the city as you take a stroll along the beach.
+Other key attractions are such as Mahkama du Pacha and near a century-old Central Post Office depicting excellent mosaics and a lovely architecture.
 While Casablanca is known to have the biggest artificial port in the world, the unfortunate thing is that there are no ferry services yet.

 Nevertheless, it is still the hottest tourism destination city in Morocco thanks to its progressive and liberal nature.
 However, with the city suffering from high levels of unemployment, high crime rates, prostitution, and drug use makes it a less favorable travel destination.